thomasvt1/MagicMirror/README.md

 # Why Docker?
 In some cases, you want to start the application without an actual app window.
 In this case, you can start MagicMirror² in server only mode by manually running `node serveronly` or using Docker.
 This will start the server, after which you can open the application in your browser of choice.

-# Supported tags and respective `Dockerfile` links

--- `latest` - Latest MagicMirror² Alpine version of the MagicMirror² server

 > Disclaimer: This version is overriding the `/modules` and `/config` folders on every container restart.

 # Run MagicMirror² in server only mode